tk-t0n0y/king.github.io/_posts/2020-09-17-10-Password-reset-flaws.md

 * Intercept the password reset request in Burpsuite
 * Add follwing header or edit header in burpsuite(try one by one)

-*You can use ngrock server as your attacker server*
+*You can use ngrok server as your attacker server*

  ```bash
  Host: attacker.com